Ravishma-Liyanage86/PAF_IndividualProject_EletroGrid/README.md

-This is PAF individual project for develop frontend for the service My service in Electro-Grid system is Emergency Services Management
+This is a PAF individual project for developing front-end for the service.
+My service in the Electro - Grid system is Emergency Services Management